 Bulky design.

-The Beast Mega 1200 is a decent ice crusher.
+The Beast Mega 1200 Plus is a decent ice crusher.
 While its main jar can fit about six ice cubes, it can't process that much ice at once.
-However, if you use a smaller batch and simulate pulse mode by repeatedly pressing the power button, it's quite easy to use to make snow-like crushed ice.
-It has an excellent build quality, which is especially important if you blend a lot of hard ingredients like ice cubes.
+However, if you use a smaller batch and simulate pulse mode by repeatedly pressing the power button, it's quite easy to create snow-like crushed ice.
+It has excellent build quality, which is especially important if you blend a lot of hard ingredients, such as ice cubes.

 Excellent build quality.